giros-dit/containerlab-telemetry-testbed/README.md

 $ ./destroy-testbed-lab.sh
 ```

-# IXIA-C laboratory topology
+# IXIA-C laboratory

-This network lab consists of a [`Keysight ixia-c-one`](https://containerlab.dev/manual/kinds/keysight_ixia-c-one/) node with 2 ports connected to incoming port on `r1` node and the outgoing port on `r2` node via two point-to-point ethernet links.
-The nodes are also connected with their management interfaces to the `ContainerLab` Docker network.
-This lab is based on the [_Keysight IXIA-C and Nokia SR Linux_](https://containerlab.dev/lab-examples/ixiacone-srl/) lab example of `ContainerLab`.
+This network lab is another network scenario building with `ContainerLab` tool and consisting of a [`Keysight ixia-c-one`](https://containerlab.dev/manual/kinds/keysight_ixia-c-one/) node with 2 ports connected to the incoming port on `r1` node and the outgoing port on `r2` node via two point-to-point ethernet links.
+There is another point-to-point ethernet connection configured between the router nodes (i.e., `r1` and `r2`) of the network topology to allow end-to-end traffic forwarding throughout the network.
+All the nodes are also connected with their management interfaces to the `ContainerLab` Docker network.
+This network lab is based on the [_Keysight IXIA-C and Nokia SR Linux_](https://containerlab.dev/lab-examples/ixiacone-srl/) lab example of `ContainerLab`.

 `Keysight ixia-c-one` is a single-container distribution of [ixia-c](https://github.com/open-traffic-generator/ixia-c), which in turn is Keysight's reference implementation of [Open Traffic Generator API](https://github.com/open-traffic-generator/models).